KIT-TVA/Vari-Joern/docs/samplers/T-Wise.md

 - `t`
     - The parameter t for t-wise coverage.
     - Optional: no
+- `max-samples`
+    - The maximum number of samples to generate.
+    - Optional: yes
+    - Default: 2_147_483_647

 For example, the sampler could be configured as follows: